MTtankkeo/MTtankkeo/README.md

 - C, CPP, C# `Sub`
 - Java, Javascript `Native`

+### What I consider important in development
+While I believe it's a good practice to leverage packages and libraries appropriately for developing high-quality environments, an excessive focus on developer convenience can lead to an inflated project size and overuse of server resources.
+If this results in an ill-suited development environment for the platform, it could significantly degrade the user experience.

 ### 🤪 Development I Pursue
 - Code modularization, readability, and the use of efficient design patterns and documenting `Important`
 - Develop customizable, performant, and quality open source packages